Lenguist/movie-generation/readme.md

 Why now?
 General idea is that many "ingridients" for making an AI-generated movies are already in place.
 AI can already generate creative stories (chatgpt) and to some degree it is also already possible to generate video content automatically (runway ML).

-Building an end-to-end text to movie model
+Building an end-to-end text to movie generation as one model seems to be impossible at this point, however it might be possible to achieve with a pipeline (generate idea -> generate script -> generate detailed scene description -> generate each shot description -> generate shots with runwayml).